zustin-lu/grammer/document/tech-stack.md

 I would like to try with **Supabase** because some of these reasons:

-- Good reviews/feedbacks from community.
+- Good reviews / feedbacks from community.
 - Has realtime db supported.
 - Based on Relational Database | PostgreSQL (Suitable for large application scaling).
 - Support edge-function (nice to have).